 Our go to gingerbread house candy list:

 Prep bags of royal icing in a few different color options, using round tips and a star tip.
 If you don’t have or want to invest in frosting tips, you could just snip off the end of a piping bag.
-A fun addition is to make icing transfers – like these wreaths and ducks.
+A fun addition is to make icing transfers – like ducks, swans, wreaths.
 You could prep them before the party or encourage party guests to make their own.
 They take a good hour or more to dry so plan accordingly.

 We love having festive drinks and a treat for guests to enjoy while they’re decorating their gingerbread houses.
-Download our FREE drink and water bottle labels.
+Download our drink and water bottle labels as part of the gingerbread house party pack.
 We also have coordinating treat tags and cupcake toppers for your gingerbread house party.

 You could also do an Italian soda bar for a fun festive drink.
-Check out our post here for free printables and tips and tricks for how to set up an Italian soda bar at your next Christmas party.
+Check out our post here for printables for an italian soda bar, plus tips and tricks for how to set up an Italian soda bar at your next Christmas party.
 An adult party, couples party, or girls night Christmas party calls for yummy drinks!
 You could even set up a hot cocoa bar.

 Now on to the best part of the party — seeing every one’s finished product!
 Each gingerbread house turns out so unique and different.
 We love the delicious creativity and seeing all the beautiful designs.
 If you’re doing a gingerbread house making contest and competition we like to give out prizes for the following: most creative gingerbread house, most festive, best use of the mystery object (before they decorate, give guests a crazy object they have to incorporate), and the funniest house.

 We hope this inspires you to host your own gingerbread house party.
-Download our FREE gingerbread house party pack below for easy set up and decorating.
+Download our gingerbread house party pack below for easy set up and decorating.
 We’ve included a garland, toppings station sign, treat tags and cupcake toppers, and water bottle labels.
-Follow us on Instagram, Facebook, and Pinterest for more free printables.

 Mele Kalikimaka and happy holidays friends!